State-specific complaint process

 Columbia College complaint process

-Columbia College (the “College”) values feedback from its students and believes students should be able to discuss problems and express concerns to the College free from duress or retaliation.
-The College is committed to providing students with an avenue to express concerns and to work with College officials toward amicable resolutions.
+As part of Columbia College's (College) commitment to quality, the College values feedback from its students and believes students should be able to discuss problems or concerns free from dress or retaliation.
+The College is committed to providing students with an avenue to work with College officials toward amicable resolutions.
 The College believes engaging in this process can also be an inherently valuable educational experience for students and can help prepare students to address issues in a professional and productive manner after they leave the College.
-Please find the below Columbia College policies and procedures for student complaints:
+Columbia College's policies and procedures for student complaints are listed below.